silashatfield/web-invoice/readme.txt

 == Changelog ==

+= 2.0.17 =

+* Fixed issue 50: Many strings to translate are in the default textdomain

 = 2.0.15 =

 * Fixed issue 46: Ques: What url do I give Paypal to restart IPN?